ReeceGoding/Frustration-One-Year-With-R/README.md

     complexity of using `with()`.
 It also allows for ridiculously concise code like `aggregate(. ~ cyl + gear, mtcars, mean)`.
 -   You can write your own data-masking functions.
-Doing so relies on controlling the non-standard evaluation of some of your arguments.
-    It’s the closest thing that R has to metaprogramming.
+Doing so relies on controlling the non-standard evaluation of some of your arguments and is the closest thing that R has to metaprogramming.
 The names mechanisms do a lot to remove any ambiguity from your attempts at this.
 Stealing an example from the documentation, do I even need to explain what